-Following the events of Avengers: Endgame, Peter Parker (Tom Holland) is relieved to put his Spider-Man persona aside and relax for a few weeks on a class trip to Europe.
+Following the events of Avengers: Endgame, Peter Parker (Tom Holland) puts his Spider-Man persona aside to relax for a few weeks on a class trip to Europe.
 Nick Fury (Samuel L. Jackson) and Maria Hill (Cobie Smulders) have other plans.
-They forcibly introduce Peter to Quentin Beck/”Mysterio” (Jake Gyllenhaal) , a superhero from another universe who’s here to combat monstrous creatures from his world known as “Elementals”.
+They forcibly introduce Peter to Quentin Beck/”Mysterio” (Jake Gyllenhaal), a superhero from another universe who’s here to combat monstrous creatures from his world known as “Elementals”.
 Peter begrudgingly accepts as he struggles to balance fighting inter-dimensional beings with trying to impress his class crush, MJ (Zendaya).

 The clear standouts of the supporting cast are Zendaya and Jake Gyllenhaal.
-Although most of the details of his character are left unspoiled, Gyllenhaal gets to soar to campy, over-the-top heights directors rarely let him go to.
+Although the details of his character are left unspoiled, Gyllenhaal soars to campy, over-the-top heights.
 Meanwhile, Zendaya has a snarky charisma to her that bounces very well off of Tom Holland.
 How does Tom Holland do?
 Do you really need to ask that question?
 He’s the perfect leading man- a funny, charming, and commanding presence that imbues Peter with all of those qualities.
 Peter Parker/Spider-Man is the type of hero everyone can get behind.

 Enter the second half.
 In a bold sequence, the tone of the film to that point swerves upon the reveal of new information.
 This information moves the conflict away from universe-building to instead tell a story much more personal to Peter.